pixalate-inc/android-prebid-blocking/README.md

 Once the SDK is set up, you can implement it into your ad loading logic.
 The SDK is framework and approach-agnostic.

-The basic pattern for performing a block request is as follows:
+The basic pattern for performing a block request is as follows.
+All listener methods are optional, but at the very least you should implement `onAllow`.

 ```java
 PixalateBlocking.requestBlockStatus(this, new BlockingStatusListener () {